ethyi/webcheckers1/docs/DesignDoc.md

 ### Definition of MVP
 > The minimum viable product is a product that should be able to allow players to sign in and sign out.
-And once they are signed in, they should be able to challenge and play and American game of checkers with an opponent.
+And once they are signed in, they should be able to challenge and play and American game of checkersGame with an opponent.
 Players may resign, or forfeit, if they wish to.

 ### MVP Features